|Once outside the train station we spotted a casino. We weren’t aware that gambling was legal in Adelaide.|

 |We giggled over how many times a recording stated, “Mind the gap,” referring to the gap between the train and the platform.|

 We waited to leave the ship until after we’d uploaded yesterday’s post and thus were able to avoid the crowds.
-There was no more than dozen passenger in our coach each way.
+There was no more than a dozen passengers in our coach.
 Not only did the train serve the needs of cruise passengers but also many locals who lived and worked along the route.

-Once we arrived at the train station in Adelaide we were surprised by its size and volume of activity.
-This was one bustling city.
-For some reason, we’d expected Adelaide to be a quaint historic town.
+After arriving at Adelaide station, we were surprised by its size and volume of activity.
+This was a bustling city.
+For whatever reason, there was an expectation that Adelaide would be a picturesque historic city.
 It definitely qualified as historic but this was no small town.
-See details below we gleaned from this site:
+See details below, we gleaned from this site:

-We left the train station to follow the map we’ve been provided when disembarking the ship.
+We left the station to follow the map we received when disembarking the ship.
 This map highlighted the major points of interest many of which appealed to us as we took photo after photo as we walked along the main downtown road.

 |The main road wasn’t too busy while we walked.|

-The weather was perfect, only hot when in direct sun.
+The weather was perfect, only warm under direct sunlight.
 The city, with busy with traffic moving at a good clip, provided an excellent glimpse of what Adelaide is all about; many free venues for tourists; historical buildings, upscale shops, plenty of dining establishments and of course, its own variety of friendly Australian citizens.

 |Madame Hanoi restaurant on the boulevard.|

-Although many passersby had their heads down perusing their phones (typical in most cities these days) we never felt rushed, overcrowded or unsafe in any manner.
+Although many passersby had their heads down to peruse their phones (typical in most cities these days) we never felt rushed, overcrowded or unsafe in any manner.